What is A-Level Physical Education?

 Students that have taken PE have combined it with a wide range of other subjects from Art through to Physics.
 Some are keen to study the subject further at university, whilst many take the subject because they realise it is important to study something you enjoy.

-To excel in PE it’s very advantageous if you’re a high level performer or coach in one of the sports listed below, however, club level is sufficient to take the course.
+To excel in PE it’s very advantageous if you’re a high level performer or coach in one of the sports listed below, however, regularly training and competing at a strong club level is sufficient to take the course.

 What might the subject lead to?